icui/nnodes/doc/source/install.md

 # Install

 There are two ways to install nnodes: PYPI and GitHub.
-The default version of nnodes require Python 3.10 or later, but remains a GitHub branch for older Python versions.
+The default version of nnodes require Python 3.10 or later, but a GitHub branch for older Python versions is also available.

 ## PYPI (Python >= 3.10)
 ```